serafeimdossas/ai-code-detection/README.md

   --output xgb_tfidf_predictions.csv
 ```

-## 7. Predictions (Single Snippet)
+## 7b.
+Predictions (Single Snippet)

 ```python
 python src/models/xgb_tfidf/predict_xgb_oneoff.py
 ```

-*Note: Adjust in code the selected model and the snippet to be tested*
+*Note: Adjust in code the selected model and the snippet to be used for predictions*

 ---